berkotako/AndroSpy/README.md

 I'm very busy; I can't answer immediately for your issue.

 DON'T USE WITH MULTIPLE CLIENTS, THERE IS SOCKET BASED BUG, I HAVE FIXED THIS BUG AND WILL RELEASE NEW UPDATE SOON.
+And dont open builder error issue, I will wifx this.

 Connection may will not coming if device is in sleep(doze) mode in currently update but I will fix this.